 Each citation issued by NAFO inspectors can list one or more infringement.
 NAFO recognizes 10 serious infringements (NCEM Article 37.1).
 NAFO inspectors also detect other infringements that are not classified as serious, such as missing stowage plans or product labels.
-The frequency of infringements found by NAFO inspectors during the review period is presented in Figure 4.
-More detail on these infringements for the years 2004 through 2008 is provided in Table 5.
-The most frequent infringement is inaccurate recording of catches, a serious offence that was particularly pronounced in 2007 and 2008 by port inspectors (59 percent and 67 percent of total inspections, respectively).
-However, the actual number of infringements of this type declined dramatically between 2007 and 2008; from 16 to 2 infringements (Table 5).
+The number of infringements that have been issued at-sea or in port during the review period is presented in Figure 4.
+Although the total number of infringements increased slightly from 30 in 2004 to 42 in 2007, it declined by 76 percent between 2007 and 2008.
+In contrast, there was a 90 percent increase in 2009 in comparison to 2008.
+This increase in infringements is likely the result of increased effort in the groundfish fishery in 2009, as discussed further below.